jschaub30/viz_workload/README.md

 ```

 ### Install `dool`
-The `viz_workload` tool was originally develeped by gathering data via the
+The `viz_workload` tool was originally developed by gathering data via the
 [`dstat`](https://github.com/dstat-real/dstat) utility, which stopped development due to a
 conflict with Redhat.